- BY Colin Yeo

 The strength of family connection is given priority over whether the applicant has a nuclear family in the UK:

-The more immediate the family members are, for example parents, spouse, partner, children or grandchildren, the greater the strength those ties are likely to have.
-However, relationships with wider family members, such as cousins or nieces and nephews, may also be taken into account if those ties have been closely maintained.
+The more immediate the family members are, for example parents, partner, children, or grandchildren, the greater the strength those ties are likely to have.
+However, relationships with wider family members, such as cousins or nieces and nephews, may also be considered if those ties have been closely maintained.

-The guidance also notes that contact with family does not need to be in person and that: “Ties on the basis of property or business interests alone are unlikely to demonstrate strong ties to the UK, but can be used in conjunction with other factors to satisfy this.”
+The guidance also notes that contact with family does not need to be in person and that: “Ties on the basis of property or business interests alone are unlikely to demonstrate strong ties to the UK but can be used in conjunction with other factors.”

 Length of original residence in the UK